Keeping Your Assets ‘Afloat’ on Stormy Seas

 Owning a boat or watercraft is loads of fun—water and sun, memories, and fun—but boat ownership comes with serious responsibilities, serious risks, and liabilities.
-If you own a boat, you need to secure proper coverage to protect not only yourself but also your family, your property, and investments, too.
+If you own a boat, you need to secure proper coverage to protect not only yourself but also your family, your property, and your investments too.

 You’ve also got an obligation to others sharing the water with you.
 Suppose you were in an accident out on the water for which you’re judged legally liable for damages and/or injury to others.
 What would happen if you didn’t have proper insurance?
 Financial ruin is a real possibility.
 Don’t let it happen!

 Typically, our insurance policies cover the most common perils related to physical damage to the boat: